cascadiajs/2015.cascadiajs.com/public/news/intro-ben-straub.md

-At CascadiaJS: Browser Day, Ben Straub is going What happens when a Coffeescript-powered robot becomes a member of your development team or your HR team.
+At CascadiaJS: Browser Day, Ben Straub is going tell us what happens when a Coffeescript-powered robot becomes a member of your development team or your HR team.
 He's provided the following answers to our "getting to know you" questions:

 *As a Cascadian, do you have any recommendations for out of towners while they’re here?*